Created-By-Skye/Numerology-Life-Path-Calculator/prep.md

 _How will you communicate after hours and on the weekend?_

-Just occasionally updating our status on our tasks
+Just occasionally updating our status on our tasks via discord group chat.

 _What is your strategy for ensuring everyone's voice is heard?_